 Goa also called “Rome of the East” or “The Miami of India“, has a distinct Portuguese legacy, perky nightlife, natural beauty, and great culinary experience.
 It is a destination for all seasons.

-It has played host to several empires – Hindu, Buddhist, Islamic and Portuguese whose remainant you can find in its numerous heritage sites.
-Mainly the Portuguese culture has left its impression on its attitude and general lifestyle of the Goans.
+It has played host to several empires – Hindu, Buddhist, Islamic, and Portuguese whose remaining you can find in its numerous heritage sites.
+Mainly the Portuguese culture has left its impression on the attitude and general lifestyle of the Goans.

 In the past decade, it has become a dream holiday destination for many foreign tourists.
 Panaji is the state capital of Goa while Vasco da Gama is the largest city.

 Goa is the smallest state on the west coast of India which was a Portuguese colony for 300 years (1440-1740).
 Its history goes back to 20,000 – 30,000 years.
 Its ancient name was “Rewti Dweep”.
 It was ruled and inhabited by Sumerians around 2200 BC.
 It was ruled by several other rulers among them Ashoka – The great was one.